 Swollen Gums can be very painful.
+I am going to share my favorite remedy for swollen gums.
 The following is a list of natural remedies for swollen gums.
 I did not have to go to the dentist to have my swollen gums checked out.
 A week ago I woke up with swollen painful gums in the back of my mouth.
 This swollen inflamed area is the area that most people have wisdom teeth (not me… I never developed any wisdom teeth).
 My swollen gums were on the bottom left side of my jaw.
 It started out as a little pain but within 48 hours it became much more painful.
 I knew then it was not getting better and I needed to address the issue quickly.
 Of course this is happening right during the middle of our move!
 I am sure the stress of the move contributed to my immune system decline.
 Stress can really catch me off guard sometimes and this move was particularly stressful.

-I did not have the time or desire to see a dentist.
-I am sure I would have been prescribed some sort of medication.
-I googled gum pain/ swollen gums.
+I didn’t have the time to go to a dentist since we were moving across country with 2 little kids.
+I am sure I would have been prescribed some sort of medication or possibly even a root canal.
+I googled gum pain and remedy for swollen gums.
 Many things popped up and I selected a few natural remedies to try…. and it worked!!!
+This was the formula I used to heal my swollen gums naturally.
 It was not overnight, but within 2 days the pain and tenderness had subsided 80 percent and by day 3 it was 100 percent better.
 What a relief!
 No dentist or prescription medications needed.

 Here is what worked for me:

 Step 1.
 Hydrogen Peroxide Mouthwash.

 Start Immediately for swollen and painful gums.
 Pour 1-2 TBSP in a cup and pour into mouth.
 Swish around for 1-3 minutes.
 Spit out.
 Do this 1-3 times a day until the issue is resolved.